FHPythonUtils/CatImage/README.md

 optional arguments:
-  -h, --help            show this help message and exit -u, --url             image is url (as opposed to file?)
-  -b, --big             big image?
+  -h, --help            show this help message and exit -u, --url             image is a url (as opposed to file) -b, --big             big image
   -c CHAR, --char CHAR  char to use in colour print use $'chr' for escaped
                         chars
+  -t, --disable-truecolour
-  -t, --truecolour      output in truecolour?
+                        disable output in truecolour

 Choose one of the following:
   Use the following arguments to change the look of the image

-  -g, --greyscale       image in greyscale (as opposed to colour?)
-  -r, --regular         image in regular definition?
+  -g, --greyscale       image in greyscale (as opposed to colour) -r, --regular         image in regular definition
 ```

 Alternatively, drop into your project and use: